 - free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - function: specify the function to be executed.
-If none is specified, Cuckoo will try to run DllMain. - doc: used to run and analyze Microsoft Word documents.
+If none is specified, Cuckoo will try to run DllMain. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - doc: used to run and analyze Microsoft Word documents.

-- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - exe: default analysis package used to analyze generic Windows executables.
+- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - exe: default analysis package used to analyze generic Windows executables.

-- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - arguments: specify any command line argument to pass to the initial process of the submitted malware. - ie: used to analyze Internet Explorer's behavior when opening the given URL.
+- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - arguments: specify any command line argument to pass to the initial process of the submitted malware. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - html: used to analyze Internet Explorer's behavior when opening the given HTML file.